cjhnbls/pipelinedb-doc-cn/activation-deactivation.rst

 Parameters
 -------------

-It is possible to supply performance tuning parameters to :code:`CONTINUOUS VIEW` s.
+It is possible to supply performance tuning parameters to continuous views.
 The interface for this is given by the optional :code:`WITH` clause of the :code:`ACTIVATE` command.
 The available tuning parameters are described below.

 **batchsize**
 	Number of events to accumulate before executing a continuous query plan on them.
-A higher value usually yields less frequent :code:`CONTINUOUS VIEW` updates.
+A higher value usually yields less frequent continuous view updates.

 	*Defaults to 1000*